-OOTH HOOLOW.
-Entigation opecialization

 COURSE TITLE LEC.
 HRS.
 LAB.
 HRS.
 CRS.
 CRE.

 LGL 295 Information Systems for the Paralegal 3 0 3

 LGL 210 Virginia & Federal Procedure 3 0 3

 LGL 215 Torts 3 0 3

 LGL 216 Trial Preparation & Discovery Practice 3 0 3

 MTH 120 Introduction to Mathematics 3 0 3

 TOTAL 15 0 15

-LGL 245 Post-trial & Appellate Practice 3 0 3
+LGL 221 E-Practice 3 0 3

 LGL 220 Administrative Practice & Procedure 3 0 3

-LGL 2904 Coordinated Internship 0 12 3
+LGL 290 Coordinated Internship 0 12 3

 LGL 200 Ethics for the Legal Assistant 1 0 1

 CST 100 or CST 110 Principles of Public Speaking or Introduction to Speech Communication 3 0 3

 5 Elective 3 0 3

 TOTAL 13 12 16

-- A list of approved general education electives (humanities/fine arts, social/behavioral sciences, mathematics, science, and wellness) is provided in the General Education section of the catalog under Curriculum Planning and Design. - Keyboarding skills are a prerequisite for ITE 115. - LGL 125 and ITE 115 are prerequisites for this course. - 4 Must be taken at the end of the program; approval of the program head is required. - Prior to selecting an elective, students planning to seek a bachelor's degree should acquaint themselves with the requirements for the major at the college or university to which transfer is intended. - $^{\rm 6}$ LGL 210 and LGL 216 are prerequisites to LGL 245.
+- A list of approved general education electives (humanities/fine arts, social/behavioral sciences, mathematics, science, and personal wellness) is provided in the General Education section of the catalog under Curriculum Planning and Design. - Keyboarding skills are a prerequisite for ITE 115. - LGL 125 and ITE 115 are prerequisites for this course. - Must be taken at the end of the program; approval of the program head is required. - Prior to selecting an elective, students planning to seek a bachelor's degree should acquaint themselves with the requirements for the major at the college or university to which transfer is intended.
+Students in the Litigation Specialization should consider taking HLT 143, Medical Terminology, as their approved elective. - LGL 210 and LGL 216 are prerequisites to LGL 221.